ilyannn/intent-classifier-nli/README.md

 In addition to the provided requirements regarding the `/version` and `/predict` endpoints there are the following features implemented:

 1. The `/predict` endpoint accepts the `requested_model` key that can select a specific model.
-Several models can be specified on the command line or using the `MODEL` environment variable.
+Several models can be specified as an argument or using the `MODEL` environment variable.
 The first model is the default one.
 2. A separate endpoint `/info` returns information about the service.

 ## Testing Results